 access services with oauth 2 login browser

-After successfully logging in with your ArcGIS Online credentials, you should see the map with the topographic basemap layer centered on the Santa Monica Mountains in California.
+After successfully logging in with your ArcGIS Online credentials, you should see the map A map is a collection of layers that are displayed in 2D.
+It is typically composed of a basemap layer and data layers.
+Learn more with the topographic basemap layer A basemap layer is the layer in a map or scene that displays basemap data.
+The data source for a basemap layer is typically a basemap service.
+Learn more centered on the Santa Monica Mountains in California.
 You will also see the traffic layer, with its symbology of green, yellow, orange, and red roads to indicate current traffic flow.
 This is a secured layer, which is visible in your app because the user has entered valid ArcGIS Online username and password.

 ArcGIS World Traffic service layer